Sangdo-Han/Sangdo-Han.github.io/docs/fundamentals/programming/rust-programming.md

 | Immutable | Thread safety, predictability, simplicity | Memory usage, performance | `let mut x = 3;` |
 | Constant | Readability, predictability, optimization | Limited flexibility, potential for code duplication | `const x = 3;` |

-The following code is from official rust language book but with my commentary
+The following code snippet is from `the book` but with my commentary

-**mutable vs immutable**
+#### 2.1.1. mutable vs immutable
 ```rust
 // the following code occurs compile error, this example is from `the book` of rust-lang.org